-Goldfish plants (Columnea gloriosa) come to us from the Central and South American tropics and derive their common name from the unusual shape of their flowers which, with some imagination, resemble fish.
+Goldfish plants (Columnea gloriosa) come to us from the Central and South American tropics and derive their common name from the unusual shape of their flowers, which with some imagination, resemble fish.
 Under ideal conditions, the goldfish hanging plant blooms prolifically in a variety of reds, oranges and yellows.
-The leaves are generally two to three inches long, thick, waxy and dark green, although there are a few varieties with hairy leaves.
-The stems are vining and can reach three feet long.
+The leaves are generally 2 to 3 inches long, thick, waxy and dark green, although there are a few varieties with hairy leaves.
+The stems are vining and can reach 3 feet long.

 Goldfish Hanging Plant Info

 Because of its very specific needs, the goldfish hanging plant has a well deserved reputation as a fussy plant rife with problems.
 With goldfish houseplants, attention to detail is the key to success.
 As with so many of our windowsill guests, goldfish plant care begins with understanding where and how they grow in their natural state.

 Goldfish plants belong to the genus Columnea.
 They are epiphytes, a type of plant that grows upon other plants, usually a tree.
 They are not parasites and do not receive nourishment from the host plant, but rather, use it as an anchor or perch.
 As with most epiphytes, proper goldfish plant care requires them to get most of their moisture and nutrients from the air around them and most of their energy from photosynthesis (where water and carbon dioxide, in the presence of sunlight, combine to form the glucose that is essential for their growth).
 Its roots are primarily for anchoring the plant and not for nourishment.

 How to Grow Goldfish Houseplant